macd/Varpro.jl/README.md

 # Varpro: Variable Projection for Nonlinear Least Squares Problems

-NB: This is a work in progress...
-Currently only running in 0.7+

 Model fitting is often approached as an optimization problem where the sum of the model errors are minimized by optimizing the model parameters.
 If some of the model parameters are non-linear, then a